What you need to know

 You can also fill out this form to review the checklist or view all checklists by reviewing Manager’s Access to New Employee Onboarding Reporting Instructions Checklists.

-All the checklists are available through the HR Website on demand.
+All the checklists are available through the HR Website Report to Work page on demand.

-The new employee’s buddy should also engage with the new hire prior to their start date and during their first week.
-A buddy sheet will be provided to each new employee with contact information for the hiring manager, administrative professional and buddy to help make initial connections.
+The new employee’s Onboarding Buddy should also engage with the new hire prior to their start date and during their first week.
+A Buddy sheet will be provided to each new employee with contact information for the hiring manager, administrative professional and Buddy to help make initial connections.

-View the information regarding abbreviated onsite and virtual orientation sessions by Labs’ site to prepare to have your new employee attend NEO.
+View the information regarding our hybrid orientation session to prepare to have your new employee attend NEO.

-Review Onboarding to get more information about what a new employee will experience on their first day.
-If your new employee will be onboarding virtually ensure you have communicated the specific report to work information and how they will engage with you and the team on their first day.
+Review the New Employee Orientation information to learn more about what a new employee will experience on their first day.
+If your new hire will be onboarding virtually, ensure you have communicated the specific report to work information and how they will engage with you and the team on their first day.

-You are encouraged to have lunch or a virtual engagement with your new hire to welcome them to the team as they onboard.
+Managers are encouraged to have lunch or a virtual engagement with their new hire to welcome them to the team as they onboard.

 Help your new employee adapt to Sandia’s work environment quickly and ensure preparation to start learning and contributing to their organization with the Onboarding Toolkits.